I am a professional psychotherapist and trained psychoanalyst offering counseling and psychotherapy services in English.

 I provide individual and group psychotherapy, individual counseling, as well as couples and family therapy to adults experiencing relationship, life or professional challenges, life transitions, anxiety, depression, addiction, mood disorders and other psychological conditions.
 I also provide psycho-social support programs in several areas such as grief counseling, stress management, conflict resolution and other.

 I have studied and worked in the United States for 11 years and have a native language level of proficiency in English.
-I have obtained a bachelor’s degree in Economics from the Wharton School of the University of Pennsylvania and a master’s degree in Psychology from New York University.
-I have also completed one of the most prestigious and rigorous 5-year training programs in Psychoanalytic Group Therapy and Family Therapy (Hellenic Association for Group Analysis and Family Therapy).
+I have obtained a bachelor’s degree in psychology from the National and Kapodistrian University of Athens, a bachelor’s degree in Economics from the Wharton School of the University of Pennsylvania and a master’s degree in Psychology from New York University (NYU).
+I have also completed one of the most prestigious and rigorous 5-year training programs in psychoanalytic group therapy and family therapy at the Hellenic Association for Group Analysis and Family Therapy.
 I am a member of the International Association for Group Psychotherapy and Group Processes and a certified trainer for Gordon’s Parent Effectiveness Training model.
+For the past four years, I teach psychoanalytic theory and clinical practice at the Hellenic Educational Institute for Analytical Group & Family Psychotherapy (www.elekin.gr).

 I draw on 20+ years of experience in human behavior, human performance and organizational behavior from my careers in psychotherapy, counseling, business and marketing.
 I also bring to my counseling a broad multicultural experience having lived, studied and worked in Philadelphia, New York and Athens for several years.
 If you are an expat or a local who is interested in psychotherapy and/or counseling services in English, please feel free to reach out to me for more information about the services I can provide you.